martbetz/martbetz.github.io/the-sound-of-silence.md

     let months = now.getMonth() - startDate.getMonth();
     let days = now.getDate() - startDate.getDate();

-    // Adjust months and years if current month/day is before the start month/day if (days < 0) {
+    if (days < 0) {
       months--;
-      // Get the number of days in the previous month const prevMonth = new Date(now.getFullYear(), now.getMonth(), 0);
+      const prevMonth = new Date(now.getFullYear(), now.getMonth(), 0);
       days += prevMonth.getDate();
     }